 Find out what the typical degree level is for health aids careers below.

-|Less Than a High School Diploma||5.8%|
+|Less than a High School Diploma||5.8%|

-|High School Diploma or Equivalent||53.7%|
+|High School Diploma - or the equivalent (for example, GED)||53.7%|

 |Some College Courses||12.9%|